tubedude/anthropic-community/README.md

 ## To-dos
 - Add streaming handling
+- Allow for Tool do define different models.

 ## Installation
 The package can be installed by adding `anthropic` to your list of dependencies in `mix.exs`: